-- What is the provider's general health and safety policies, emergency plan and communications, history of incidents, etc.?
+- What are the provider's general health and safety policies, emergency plan and communications, history of incidents, etc.?
 Do they follow the recommendations of the U.S. Department of State regarding the location specifics?
-Do they have a relationship with the local U.S. Embassy and other institutions in the region?
+Do they have a relationship with the local U.S. Embassy or Consulate and other institutions in the region?

 - Safety of the housing: Are there locks on doors and controlled entrance?
 Are fire safety and other relevant codes met?
 Is the neighborhood and area surrounding the building safe?
 If students are in home-stays, how does the institution vet families?